kubesphere/ks-installer/README.md

 ## Prerequisites

-- Kubernetes Version: 1.15.x, 1.16.x, 1.17.x;
+> - Kubernetes Version: 1.15.x, 1.16.x, 1.17.x;
-- Helm Version: `>= 2.10.0` (excluding 2.16.0), see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/);
+> - Helm Version: `>= 2.10.0` (excluding 2.16.0) and < `3.0`, see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/);
-- CPU > 1 Core, Memory > 2 G;
+> - CPU > 1 Core, Memory > 2 G;
-- An existing Storage Class in your Kubernetes clusters.
+> - An existing Storage Class in your Kubernetes clusters.
 > - The CSR signing feature is activated in kube-apiserver when it is started with the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).

-1. Make sure your Kubernetes version is greater than 1.15.0, run `kubectl version` in your cluster node.
-The output looks like the following:
+1. Make sure your Kubernetes version is compatible by running `kubectl version` in your cluster node.
+The output looks as the following:
 ```bash
 root@kubernetes:~# kubectl version
 Client Version: version.Info{Major:"1", Minor:"15", GitVersion:"v1.15.1", GitCommit:"4485c6f18cee9a5d3c3b4e523bd27972b1b53892", GitTreeState:"clean", BuildDate:"2019-07-18T09:09:21Z", GoVersion:"go1.12.5", Compiler:"gc", Platform:"linux/amd64"}